-Cryptogenic fibrosing alveolitis (CFA) is a fibrosing lung disease and is characterised by inflammation and fibrosis of the alveoli and interstitium of the lungs, favouring the subpleural and basal regions.
+Cryptogenic fibrosing alveolitis (CFA) is a fibrosing lung disease that is characterised by inflammation and fibrosis of the alveoli and interstitium of the lungs, favouring the subpleural and basal regions.

 There is some overlap in definition with the term idiopathic pulmonary fibrosis 1.

-By definition the diagnosis demands that all known causes of pulmonary fibrosis have been excluded.
+By definition, the diagnosis demands that all known causes of pulmonary fibrosis be excluded.

 On imaging consider other types of fibrosing alveolitides such as

-- fibrosing alveolitis associated with systemic sclerosis (FASSc) - may have lesser upper zone involvement 2
+- fibrosing alveolitis associated with systemic sclerosis (FASSc): in systemic sclerosis patients; may have lesser upper zone involvement 2

 - 1. Bourke SC, Clague H. Review of cryptogenic fibrosing alveolitis, including current treatment guidelines.
 Postgrad Med J. 2000;76 (900): 618-24.
 Postgrad Med J (citation) - Free text at pubmed - Pubmed citation